 The drugs used for PDT leave people very sensitive to light for some time, so special precautions must be taken after the drugs are put in or on the body.

 PDT can be used in people with certain types of cancer to help them live longer and improve their quality of life.
 It's becoming more widely recognized as a valuable treatment option for localized cancers (cancers that have not spread far from where they started).

 PDT is also used to treat pre-cancers of the skin, and is being tested against pre-cancers in the mouth and other places.

 Several photosensitizing agents are currently approved by the US Food and Drug Administration (FDA) to treat certain cancers or pre-cancers.

-Aminolevulinic acid (Levulan Kerastick) is a solution that’s put right on the spots (called lesions) of actinic keratosis.
+A solution is put right on the spots (called lesions) of actinic keratosis.
 This means the lesions are sensitive to the light but the rest of the body is not.